hedronvision/bazel-compile-commands-extractor/README.md

 Once you've succeeded in setting up another editor—or set up `clang-tidy`, or otherwise seen anything that might improve this readme—we'd love it if you'd give back and contribute what you know!
 Just edit this `README.md` on GitHub and file a PR :)

-## "Smooth Edges" — what we've enjoyed using this for.
+## "Smooth Edges" — what we've enjoyed using this for

 You should now be all set to go!
 Way to make it through setup.